 MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

-This technical bulletin offers guidelines for response to the outbreak of mold activity in public and private collections.
-Consulting a conservator is always recommended for incidents in collections of rare and/or valuable artifacts, whether the problem appears large or small.
-While it is intended to be useful for institutions and private collectors, this bulletin should not be considered a substitute for soliciting appropriate professional expertise.
+This bulletin offers guidelines for response to the outbreak of mold activity in public and private collections.
+Consulting a conservator is always recommended, whether the problem appears large or small.
+While it is intended to be useful for institutions and private collectors, this bulletin should not be considered a substitute for professional expertise.